-Burnout is not inevitable nor is it anyone’s vocational demise.
+Burnout is not inevitable, nor is it anyone’s vocational demise.
 We’re here to tell you you’re not alone in the complexities and stresses of the workplace.
-We’ve coached and consulted numerous executives and transitioning employees experiencing deep change in their lives.
+We’ve coached and consulted numerous executives and transitioning employees experiencing a deep change in their lives.

 While burnout is serious, it doesn’t have to have the last say in an individual’s career.